soumenksarker/End-to-end-Machine-Learning-Project-with-MLflow/README.md

     ECR_REPOSITORY_NAME = mlproj

-#Now push using git bash
+#Now push using git bash agin for cicd deployment

 ## About MLflow